pawjwp/MEDENTManual/docs/source/documents.rst

 Treatment and Payment Consent Form
 ----------------------------------

 #.
-Follow the instructions above to :ref:`Create Form From Master`
+Follow the instructions above to Create Form From Master
 #.
 On step 2, **type** *CFTP* and **select** *BTMC-CFTP *(*Consent For TX & Self-Pay Elec*)
 #.
 For the Walk-In Clinic, **select** *BTMC-CFTP2* instead

 Medical Assistance Encounter Consent Form
 -----------------------------------------

 #.
-Follow the instructions above to :ref:`Create Form From Master`
+Follow the instructions above to Create Form From Master
 #.
 On step 2, **type** *pc-Encount* and **select** *pc-Encount* (*Medical Assistance*)

 Clinical Visit Summary (CVS)
 ----------------------------

 #.
-Follow the instructions above to :ref:`Create Form From Master`
+Follow the instructions above to Create Form From Master
 #.

 Modify Document